 This isn’t just from the smellitizers pumping delicious aromas into the air, but actual fresh gingerbread from the giant gingerbread house on the lobby floor.

-Hopefully, next year things will return to normal and we will have our gingerbread displays once more!
 The display at the Grand Floridian is truly a sight to behold.
 As you can imagine, building this 14 foot house is no easy feat.

 The bakery department spends over 400 hours baking the pieces to the house and uses 1,050 pounds of honey, 140 pints of egg whites, 700 pounds of chocolate, 600 pounds of powdered sugar, 800 pounds of flour and 35 pounds of spices.